configu/configu/packages/integrations/stores/hashicorp-vault/README.md

-# @configu-integrations/hashi-corp-vault-config-store
+# @configu-integrations/hashicorp-vault

-Integrates the Configu Orchestrator with [HashiCorp Vault](https://www.vaultproject.io/), a secrets management tool for securely storing and accessing sensitive data.
+Integrates the Configu Orchestrator with [HashiCorp Vault](https://www.vaultproject.io/).

-- Name: HashiCorp Vault Config Store
+- Name: HashiCorp Vault
-- Category: Secret Manager
+- Category: Secret manager

 ## Configuration

-Configu connects to your HashiCorp Vault instance to manage secrets.
-You need to provide the Vault's address, authentication token, and optionally, specify the path to the secrets engine.
-Ensure that the token has the necessary read and write permissions.
+Configu needs to be authorized to access your HashiCorp vault account.
+For this, you need to provide the following parameters: `address`, `engine`, `token`.
+By default, Configu attempts to use the following environment variables for the vault address and token: `VAULT_ADDR`, `VAULT_TOKEN`.
+The `engine` parameter must always be provided.

+## Limitations

+- Only supports the K/V2 engine.

 ## Usage